OkayHughes/open-lab-notebook/src/posts/computing/estimating_scream_runtime.md

 at nominal 1º resolution, can you compute the cost of running a regionally refined model configuration?

 Here are (some of) my starting assumptions:
-  * The compute cost of advancing one "time step" (time step will be a shorthand for everything that happens between physics updates.)
+  * The (compute) cost of advancing one "time step" (time step will be a shorthand for everything that happens between physics updates) does not change with the size of grid cell.
+  * The nominal 1º reference simulation uses a grid partition